Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 23. Task 22: To create a script that displays users and their home directories
 24. Task 23: To create a script that finds all empty files, directories and sub directories
 25. Task 24: To create a file, directory and subdirectory with .gif extension
+26. Task 25: To create a script that decodes acrostic